-Headache is a common occurrence for people with multiple sclerosis (MS).
-More than 22,000 MyMSTeam members report headaches as a symptom.
-“I get these headaches.
-I have been told they are MS headaches,” one member said.
+Headaches are common among people with multiple sclerosis (MS).
+More than 22,000 MyMSTeam members report experiencing this symptom.
+“I get these headaches,” one member wrote.
+“I have been told they are MS headaches.”

 Many MyMSTeam members discuss how headaches can incapacitate them.

 There are many reasons why a person living with MS may experience headaches.
 The study of 180 people with MS found that a person’s MS type may affect whether they experience headaches.
 In the study, those with relapsing-remitting MS suffered from headaches more often than those with secondary progressive MS. Medication also seemed to have an effect.
 Half of the participants who hadn’t had a headache recently had also taken corticosteroids.
-Of those who’d had recent headaches, only a quarter had been treated with corticosteroids.
+Of those who’d experienced recent headaches, only a quarter had been treated with corticosteroids.

-One headache cause specifically related to the progression of MS is optic neuritis, when the optic nerve in the eye is inflamed.
-The nerve is directly connected to the brain and is a major part of the ability to see.
+One headache cause specifically related to the progression of MS is optic neuritis, which occurs when the optic nerve in the eye is inflamed.
+The nerve is directly connected to the brain, and is a major part of the ability to see.
 One MyMSTeam member with optic neuritis said, “For the past two weeks, I have been getting a bad headache every night.
 This comes with pain in my eyes and straining to see the TV.”

 A study of headache sufferers with MS speculated that migraine and MS could be related by inflammation.
 Early MS is associated with meningeal inflammation, which is also associated with migraine.
 “My diagnosis started because of headaches — in the migraine family, but not quite migraines,” one MyMSTeam member said.
 MS relapse is also associated with a higher rate of migraine.

 MyMSTeam members often discuss headache triggers.
 Different medicines have caused headaches for some members.
-“I just started Copaxone 40 milligrams this week, and after each injection I've had a horrible headache that lasts for about 24 hours,” one member said.
+“I just started Copaxone this week, and after each injection, I've had a horrible headache that lasts for about 24 hours,” one member said.
 “I’ve been on Tysabri for 17 infusions now.
 I have frequent headaches while on it.
 Varying intensity,” said another.
 A third member mentioned temperature as a headache trigger.
 “I get them if I overheat.”

 Some MyMSTeam members discuss migraine medications that worked for them.
 “Relpax is a super effective migraine med for us,” one said.
 “I take Topiramate too, 100 milligrams at night.
 First thing that has finally helped,” another explained.

-Other methods to relieve headaches were mentioned by several MyMSTeam members.
+Other methods to relieve headaches have been mentioned by several MyMSTeam members.
 One advised, “Essential oils (rosemary or basil are other oil options) placed on temples.
 CBD [where legally available] and chiropractors are good suggestions.
 Consider acupuncture.”